Climate change

 I have lectured at university and been a speaker on climate change and global warming for many years, as well as visiting Antarctica with leading researchers in climate science and working on an international ocean and climate research ship.
 I was an official observer at COP26 in Glasgow in 2021.

-This talk is great for a school or general audience which wants to know what the impacts might be, the difficulties of measuring environmental change, and how the evidence was collected.
+This talk is great for a school or general audience which wants to know what the impacts might be, how the evidence was collected, how our understanding has grown over time, and what we can do to address the climate crisis.
 As a speaker known for my ability to popularise and engage, this talk is far from being dry.

 Other environmental talks